w33ble/harvestjs-express/src/documents/lessons/making-changes.html.md

 <hr>

 Hrm, nothing changed.
 Why is that?
-Well, node runs your application from memory and doesn't watch for changes to files, so the server that is running stays in the state that it was when it was started.
+Well, node runs indefinitely from memory, handling requests from that process.
+It doesn't watch for changes to files, so the server that is running stays in the state that it was when it was first started.

-We'll need to restart node to see our change.
+To see your changes, you'll need to restart node.
 To do this, press *control-c* in the terminal that is running node to *break* the application.
-Now run `node app.js` again and reload the browser, and you should see you change.
+Now run `node app.js` again and reload the browser, and you should see your change.

 <hr>